-Ali Smith interviews her close friend Jackie Kay about writing, jazz and the power of art on the publication of the Picador Classic edition of her novel Trumpet.
+Ali Smith interviews her close friend Jackie Kay about writing, jazz and the power of art in her novel Trumpet.

 How do you feel and what do you think about Trumpet now, nearly twenty years on?
 How do you feel and what do you think when you look back on the time of its writing, and now when you think about the novel out in the world?

 It’s funny with your books because they age and they don’t age.
 Part of you thinks of them as still very young like parents think of their children, and part of you is surprised that they have grown up and managed without you in the world, and kept alive, and fended for themselves.
 That’s how I feel about Trumpet – surprised.
 And I feel a similar sort of pride that I have for my son, that his achievements are his own and not to do with me.
 Trumpet, after it was written and published, had to find its own way in the big world of readers, and lucky for me, it found readers that have kept the book in print all this time.
 And it still feels a pretty young thing.

 And then part of me can’t believe it is nearly twenty years and that I still haven’t written another novel for adults.
 Part of me feels that that cannot be, what happened to the time?